thlupic2703/task/task.md

 ```

 Where:

-* pip needs to be installed beforehand (it is not included in Python by default)
-* the version of Python is needed only when multiple ones are installed
+* the version of Python should be included only when multiple ones are installed on the computer
 * `-m` stands for module

 <br>

 ## Installation Process in PyCharm

 In the new version of PyCharm, the installation process is now possible without installing the package manager first.
 This is because the package manager is already included in this Python IDE!
-Command-line does not need to be used, but everything can be done with only a couple of clicks on the IDE's interface.
+There is no need to use the command line since everything can be done with only a few clicks on the IDE's interface.

 The process is as follows.